In New Zealand, there are specific requirements for including classification or rating information in film and game advertisements.

 - In a newspaper, the content of the label must be in letters no smaller than 6 point font.

-Cinema and TV advertising
+Cinema and TV advertising for films and games

 Trailers advertising films or games in cinemas or on TV must show a film or game's classification or rating symbol along with the descriptive note.
 The label must be clearly legible for at least 5 seconds.
 In cinemas the label must be displayed immediately after the trailer has ended, on television the label can be displayed at any time during the advertisement/commercial.